chuckjaz/invariant/src/file-tree/file-tree.md

 ## `key`

 The key to use to decrypt the data referenced by `address`.
-This key is for the entire content linked unless overriden by a block list that contains a different content link.
+This key is for the entire content linked unless overridden by a block list that contains a different content link.

 ## `algorithm`

 The encryption algorithm that was used to encrypt the content.
-The algorithim should be a commonly implemented encryption algorithm such as those supported by open ssl.
+The algorithm should be a commonly implemented encryption algorithm such as those supported by open ssl.

 ## `salt`